-Geodrill Limited is a leading West African based drilling company providing exploration and development drilling services to major, intermediate and junior mining companies with exploration, development and production operations in West Africa, the African Copperbelt and Peru.
+Geodrill Limited is a leading West African based drilling company providing exploration and development drilling services to major, intermediate and junior mining companies with exploration, development and production operations in West Africa, Egypt, Chile and Peru.

-Over the course of the Company's operations in West Africa, the Company has built up a diverse client base, including:
+Over the course of the Company's operations in West Africa, Egypt, Chile and Peru, the Company has built up a diverse client base, including:

-- (i) producing companies eager to increase their production profile and replace depleting mineral resources and mineral reserves; - (ii) development and emerging producers looking to advance their projects by converting mineral resources to mineral reserves, which requires tighter drilling patterns; and - (iii) exploration companies looking to increase prospects for project development.
+- (i) producing companies eager to increase their production profile and replace depleting mineral resources and mineral reserves; - (ii) development and emerging producers looking to advance their projects by converting mineral resources to mineral reserves, which requires tighter drilling patterns; and

+(iii) exploration companies looking to increase prospects for project development.

 In light of the recent global economic market conditions, the Company has placed an emphasis on targeting major and intermediate mining companies so that its client mix is more heavily weighted on companies that not only have greater financial resources to continue drilling operations but are also more reliant on drilling operations to replace depleting mineral resources and mineral reserves or advance their projects.
-This strategy provides the Company with greater opportunity to utilize an increased number of rigs and improve financial security while it operates in challenging financial markets.
+This strategy provides the Company with greater opportunity to utilize an increased number of rigs and improve financial security.